 “We build sustainable homes and partnerships which go beyond bricks and mortar, adding tangible value to the communities we help create.”

-So far in 2018 the programme has won the ‘Community Contribution’ Award at the Scottish Home Awards 2018 and the ‘Business in the Community category of the Ayrshire Business Awards 2018.
+In 2018 the programme won the ‘Community Contribution’ Award at the Scottish Home Awards 2018 and the ‘Business in the Community category of the Ayrshire Business Awards 2018.

 Our bespoke programme has two strands:

 2. Community & Social Initiatives

 The Education & Employment element has been structured to identify and support all pathways into construction.
 Schools are at the heart of communities therefore starting at pre-school and nursery, we seek to raise awareness of the skills required and opportunities available in construction, rather than just deliver talks about the dangers of entering a building site.

 At secondary school stage we commit time and resources to a small number of schools, as we believe this is the most effective way to raise attainment, rather than take a generic approach.
 Our two-year programmes at St Mungo’s Academy and Springburn Academy involve a 100 hour (per school) commitment incorporating classroom learning and site visits to apply that learning – which is delivered entirely by our own staff.
 At the end of the programme we will fund, and support pupils through their CSCS card, an industry recognised qualification.